P

 Either way, by taking the time to identify mold before installing a UV light, you can help ensure that your HVAC system stays clean and efficient for years to come.

 Ultraviolet (UV) light is a type of electromagnetic radiation that is invisible to the human eye.
 This form of energy is found naturally in sunlight, and it can also be produced artificially using special lamps.
-In recent years, UV light has been used in a variety of applications, including water purification, air purification, and food sterilization.
+UV light has been used in a variety of applications, including water purification, air purification, and food sterilization.

 When it comes to your home’s HVAC system, UV light can be used to kill harmful bacteria and viruses that can cause respiratory illness.
 UV light bulbs should be replaced every 12 months or sooner if they stop working properly.
 You may need to replace the UV light more frequently if your HVAC system is used frequently or if you have a pet or someone in your home with allergies.